-The fourth-generation Toyota RAV4 is pitched plumb into the middle of a fragmented and fast-growing mid-size SUV-crossover class that, as Toyota sees it, has the likes of the Nissan Qashqai and Mitsubishi ASX at one end and the BMW X3 and Range Rover Evoque at the other.
+The fourth-generation Toyota RAV4 is pitched plumb into the middle of a fragmented and fast-growing mid-size SUV-crossover class that, as Toyota sees it, has the likes of the Nissan Qashqai, Ford Kuga and Seat Ateca at one end and the BMW X3, Audi Q5 and Range Rover Evoque at the other.

 'Wieldiness' was always something the RAV4 did well.
 It’s never been a big, cumbersome car; in fact, it used to be shorter than a modern supermini.
 And Toyota’s own market research confirms that owners still value its relative manoeuvrability